How to Calm an Overactive Bladder – Best Foods

 Because of my curiosity with why Vitamin B would be a bladder irritant, I decided to conduct a bit of research on this.

-Findings on whether Vitamin B-complex is a Bladder Irritant
+Findings on Vitamin B-complex as a Bladder Irritant

-DOSAGE – How to Calm an Overactive Bladder
+Check Dosage Taken When Looking for How to Calm an Irritable Bladder

 The recommended dosage for the B vitamins depends on age, nutrient demands, gender, and status of health.
 Too much of B vitamins cannot be consumed when taken as a supplement as directed.